docker/extensions-sdk/docs/tutorials/initialize.md

 ```

 On the left-menu, you should see a new tab with the name `My-Extension`.
 Click
 on it to load the main window that will render a button.
-When you click on it
+When you click on it,
 you should see the response from the backend

 ![UI Extension](images/initialized-extension.png)